dbchuck/throttle-cpu-temp/README.md

 throttle down the processor frequency to reduce the temperature.

-It was created to cope with high processor temperature on laptops while doing large compilations (ex: Linux kernel).
+It was created to cope with high processor temperature on laptops while doing large tasks (ex: compilation of Linux kernel, VMs).

-The idea and logic were based on `https://github.com/Sepero/temp-throttle`, a shell script.
+The idea and logic were based on `https://github.com/Sepero/temp-throttle` a shell script and `https://github.com/zanardo/throttle-cpu-temp`.
 This application was developed in Rust and is intended to be executed as a daemon, using little system resources.

 # Installing